LONGITUDES

 More about the work, here (pdf).

-Giulio Camillo was a sixteenth-century Italian philosopher, most notable for his idea of the “Theatre of Memory”.
+Giulio Camillo was a sixteenth-century Italian philosopher, most notable for conceiving “Theatre of Memory”.

-Nilausen is also exhibiting “Fixed Ideas”, a solo show at EtHall Gallery in L'Hospitalet de Llobregat, Barcelona, presenting new and recent works.
-On view until November 7, 2024.
+Nilausen is also exhibiting “Fixed Ideas,” a solo show at EtHall Gallery in L'Hospitalet de Llobregat, Barcelona, presenting new and recent works.
+The show will be on view until November 7, 2024.

 Rasmus Nilausen “Fixed Ideas” at EtHall Gallery in Barcelona.
 Photos: Latitudes.